AdrianSnowball/fizz-buzz-spring-boot/README.md

 ####Significant Commit 3

-Mininum code for getting input of 3 working.
+Minimum code for getting input of 3 working.